12 hour Beginner Bobbin Lace Workshop: Ipswich MA

 Location:

-Held in the center of Ipswich MA.
-The inviting and lovely space provided by Alexis Surpitski-MacIntyre of Ocean’s Edge Real Estate.
-11 Market Square, Ipswich MA 01938.
-Parking available in adjacent town lot.
+Held in the center of Ipswich MA, in the inviting and lovely space provided by Alexis Surpitski-MacIntyre of

 Ipswich MA